FoAR: Force-Aware Reactive Policy for Contact-Rich Robotic Manipulation: Method

 \subsection{Preliminary}

-Given an observation $p_t\in\mathbb{R}^{N_t \times 6}$ at current timestep $t$, RISE~\cite{rise} $\pi(p_t) = a_{t:t+T_a}$ learns a direct mapping from the current observation to future robot actions over a horizon of $T_a$.
+Given an observation $p_t\in\mathbb{R}^{N_t \times 6}$ with $N_t$ points extracted from RGB-D image at current timestep $t$, RISE~\cite{rise} $\pi(p_t) = a_{t:t+T_a}$ learns a direct mapping from the current observation to future robot actions over a horizon of $T_a$.
 Building upon RISE, our proposed force-aware policy, FoAR, incorporates high-frequency force/torque observations $f_{t-T_o:t}\in\mathbb{R}^{T_o\times 6}$ over a historical horizon of $T_o$ as additional inputs.
 Notice that $T_o$ represents the history horizon for high-frequency force/torque data, typically sampled at about 100Hz, while $T_a$ denotes the action horizon for future predictions, which operates at a lower frequency like 10Hz.

 While vision-based policies~\cite{diffusionpolicy, octo, rise, cage} have demonstrated success in simple contact-rich tasks, we argue that force/torque information is vital for more complex scenarios.
 Taking the determination of contact states as an example, Fig.~\ref{fig:teaser} (left) shows that visual differences in either RGB images or point clouds before and after contact are minimal, making it difficult to determine contact states.
 In contrast, force/torque data provides clear and reliable indicators of contact, highlighting its critical role in such tasks.
 As a result, incorporating high-frequency force/torque data complements point cloud observations, enabling more accurate and robust decision-making in contact-rich manipulations.